 - Buy a diamond that is cold laser inscribed.
-This identifies the diamond and ensures you get the one described by the diamond’s certificate.
+This identifies the diamond and ensures you get the one described by the diamond’s report or certificate.

 - Do not buy your diamond overseas, buy locally.
 This ensures you have recourse if anything is wrong.